 One study of more than 500 000 Danish children found no increased risk of ASD among those who had received the MMR vaccine compared with those who had not.

-Another study of more than 27 000 Canadian children noted that rates of Pervasive Developmental Disorder (PDD) increased over time.
+Another study of more than 27 000 Canadian children noted that rates of pervasive developmental disorder (PDD) increased over time.
 But this happened when the rate of MMR vaccination was going down, which means the MMR vaccine was not causing the cases of ASD.

-In an attempt to replicate part of Dr Wakefield’s findings, researchers compared bowel tissue of 25 children with autism and bowel disorders with 13 children with only bowel disorders.
+In an attempt to replicate part of Dr Wakefield’s findings, researchers compared bowel tissue of 25 children with ASD and bowel disorders with 13 children with only bowel disorders.
 The researchers found no differences in the presence of the measles virus between the two groups.

-Mercury (thiomersal) and ASD: another discredited theory
+Mercury (thiomersal) and autism spectrum disorder: another discredited theory

 Supporters of this theory also suggest that the excess mercury comes from vaccines.
 This is because in the past, thiomersal (a chemical related to mercury) was used as a preservative to make some vaccines.